 “Oklahoma is the only state in the nation that requires its cities to fund its operations 100% from sales tax, so sales tax is king.
 Retail is extremely competitive, so the need to be armed with the right information was extremely important to me from the beginning,” said John Feary, Executive Director of CIEDA.
 “It’s the chicken or the egg concept, we can’t land industrial employers if there aren’t places for their employees to dine and shop.”

 Feary knew that the CIEDA team’s efforts alone hadn’t moved the needle in retail development.
 He quickly identified the need to hire a consultant that could add value to the organization’s efforts in retail recruitment, providing tangible results and quantifiable data to strategically recruit retail.

 In 2017, John set out to find the right partner that could help quantify what the consumers in Claremore and Rogers County could support with their buying habits and translate that into a retail recruitment strategy.

 The Retail Strategies team quickly got boots on the ground in Oklahoma to understand the real estate landscape.
 The team met with property owners and began analyzing sites for retail development.

-Tractor Supply is adding a location in the county, which will bring about 15 new jobs to the area.
+ALDI and Tractor Supply have opened locations in Claremore.
 “Rogers County is largely agricultural, so adding a Tractor Supply is huge,” said Feary.
 “Tractor Supply only needs about four acres of land but purchased 18 acres, so the plan is to develop that with additional retail.”